WeMakeMachines/pi-minion/README.md

 ## Features

 - Uses OpenWeatherMap API v2.5
-- Keeps an in memory cache of the response data
+- Keeps an in memory cache (memcached) of the response data
 - Allows mixing of units as metric / imperial for speed and temperature
 - Can be configured for a static location